NielsenBerkeleyLab/ogrooter/README.md

 # Ogrooter
-Ogrooter calculates the posterior probability distribution of the root position under the outgroup criteria as described in Huelsenbeck <i>et al</i>.
+Ogrooter calculates the posterior probability distribution of the root position under the outgroup criterion as described in Huelsenbeck <i>et al</i>.
 (2002).
 The outgroup rooting method has an independent exponential prior for each branch length.
 To calculate the posterior probability distribution of the root under the molecular clock see <a href="https://github.com/NielsenBerkeleyLab/rooter">Rooter</a>.

 Huelsenbeck, J. P., Bollback, J. P., and Levine, A. M. 2002.
 Inferring  the  root  of  a  phylogenetic  tree.
 Systematic biology, 51(1): 32–43.
 # Prerequisites